+NOTE: When using the MSE-set command, the tag and length of the CT are not included in the coding of the data field.

 L.5.4.2 PIN

 PINs are used to identify a user and to protect data.
 See clause L.10 for further details.